SlicerMorph/Tutorials/ImageStacks/README.md

 ## ImageStacks
 This is a SlicerMorph specific utility to import non-DICOM image sequences (TIF/PNG/JPG/BMP) into 3D Slicer.
 It provides additional features such as only loading a subset of the data using ROI, downsampling, skipping slice(s) along the Z plane, and reverse the stack order.
 You can also specify the voxel spacing for your dataset at the import time. `ImageStacks` always produces a ScalarVolume (single channel), so that volumes can be immediately visualized or can be processed with `Segment Editor`.

-To use the `ImageStacks` module in SlicerMorph, first go to the `Sample Data` module and download the *Bruker/Skyscan mCT Recon Sample.* If you are not familiar with the `Sample Data` module or how to find where Slicer downloads files, please review the tutorials for [`Sample Data`] and [`SlicerMorph Preferences`].
+To use the `ImageStacks` module in SlicerMorph, first go to the `Sample Data` module and download the **Bruker/Skyscan mCT Recon Sample.** If you are not familiar with the `Sample Data` module or how to find where Slicer downloads files, please review the tutorials for [`Sample Data`](https://github.com/SlicerMorph/Tutorials/tree/main/SampleData) and [`SlicerMorph Preferences`](https://github.com/SlicerMorph/Tutorials/tree/main/MorphPrefs).

-Then find the `ImageStacks` under **SlicerMorph->Input and Output** menu folder and:
+Then find the `ImageStacks` under **SlicerMorph->Input and Output** module menu folder and:

 1. Click the **Browse...** button and select a *PNG* file in the folder you just unzipped.